Arizonensis --> Sonoran Desert Naturalist --> Sonoran Desert Places --> Cave Creek Regional Park

 Maricopa County, Arizona

-The Go John Trail at Cave Creek Recreation Area offers almost 8 km of hiking through a magnificent saguaro forest and Upland Sonoran Desert habitat.
+The Go John Trail at Cave Creek Recreation Area offers almost 9+ km of hiking through a magnificent saguaro forest and Upland Sonoran Desert habitat.
+There are five other trails through the park totaling another 10 km in length.
 Besides hiking, the park offers equestrian and mountain bike trails, picnicking, camping and some organized activities.
 Even though the trail is quite popular, its length ensures the hiker reasonable desert solitude even on weekend days with perfect weather.

 Access to the park is via 32nd Street.
 Traveling north from Phoenix, exit I-17 at Carefree Highway, drive east 7 miles to 32nd street, turn north about 1½ miles to entrance.
-Entrance fee is $5 (may change).
+Entrance fee is $6.00 (may change) and overnight camping $25.00.
 The trail loops up and around a low mountain, returning to the trailhead.
 The trail itself is moderately steep and rocky in spots, but for the most part is an easy hike.
 More Park Info.

 Field Trip: Nov.
 25, 2000

-Go John Trail, traveling 7.8 km in clockwise direction from trail head.
+Go John Trail, loops 9.3 km from the trail head.
 Clear, sunny and pleasant temperatures resulted in overflow parking at the trailhead.
 None of the squirrel species were out and about although their tunneling beneath shrubs was evident.
 Side-blotched Lizards seen sunning themselves on dark boulders were the only reptile.
-The geology is almost entirely of ancient, heavily eroded schist and gneis.
-It is strongly layered and has been upended so that the layers are nearly verticle throughout, testimony to past tectonic activity.
-Rain, feet, hooves and bike tires have badly eroded the trail over much of its distance.
-I saw no evidence of recent maintenance by the County Parks Dept. If you enjoy this trail, please let them know you want the trail maintained (37019 N. Lava Lane, Phoenix, AZ 85027-8862 Phone: 623 465-0431).
-The return side trail on the east passes through a delapidated barbed wire range fence testimony to recent cattle grazing and several fenced off mine shafts can be seen near the trail.
-Barbed wire is an unsightly hazard to animals and hikers ... why not remove it?
+The geology along this trail is almost entirely of ancient, heavily layered and eroded schist and gneiss.
+It is strongly layered and has been upended so that the layers are nearly vertical throughout, testimony to past tectonic activity.
+The weathered ends of these upended blocks are shattering into flaky gravel and the exposed ends offer good moisture penetration and host abundant selaginela, mosses, lichens and soil crust organisms.

 Sponsored Links